 Workplace Strategies invites expertise and experience

-September 2019: Roundtable in Toronto with LGBTQ+ community participants to discuss:
+September 2019: Roundtable in Toronto with 2SLGBTQIA+ community participants to discuss:

 - Leader strategies to help team members be inclusive